 Further research centres:

-The Institute for Social Policy, Housing, Equalities Research (I-SPHERE) was established with a mission - to use world-class research to help drive change for people affected by extreme disadvantage.
+The Institute for Social Policy, Housing, Equalities Research (I-SPHERE) (opens new window) was established with a mission - to use world-class research to help drive change for people affected by extreme disadvantage.

 I-SPHERE is among the UK's top social and housing policy research centres.
 The researchers within the centre have a broad variety of externally funded research, working with governments and charities to understand the issues and drive forward change.